 Early and rapid advanced airway management is critical and should not be unnecessarily delayed.

-In a prospective evaluation of volume resuscitation after diagnostic sting challenge, repeated administration of 1000-mL bolus doses of isotonic crystalloid (eg, normal saline) titrated to systolic blood pressure above 90 mm Hg was used successfully in patients whose hypotension did not respond immediately to vasoactive drugs.391,401
+In a prospective evaluation of volume resuscitation after diagnostic sting challenge, repeated administration of 1000-mL bolus doses of isotonic crystalloid (eg, normal saline) titrated to systolic blood pressure above 90 mm Hg was successful in treating hypotension.

-For patients not in cardiac arrest, IV epinephrine 0.05 to 0.1 mg (5% to 10% of the epinephrine dose used routinely in cardiac arrest) has been used successfully in patients with anaphylactic shock.403
+For patients not in cardiac arrest, IV epinephrine 0.05 to 0.1 mg (ie, 5% to 10% of the epinephrine dose used routinely in cardiac arrest) has been used successfully in patients with anaphylactic shock.

-Therefore, IV infusion of epinephrine is a reasonable alternative to IV boluses for treatment of anaphylaxis in patients not in cardiac arrest (Class IIa, LOE C) and may be considered in postarrest management.
-(Class IIb, LOE C)
+IV infusion of epinephrine is a reasonable alternative to IV boluses for treatment of anaphylaxis in patients not in cardiac arrest (Class IIa, LOE C) and may also be considered in post-cardiac arrest management.
+(Class IIb, LOE C) (2010 Part 12)

-Adjuvant use of antihistamines (H1 and H2 antagonist),416,417 inhaled β-adrenergic agents,418 and IV corticosteroids 419 has been successful in management of the patient with anaphylaxis and may be considered in cardiac arrest due to anaphylaxis.
-(Class IIb, LOE C)
+Adjuvant use of antihistamines (H1 and H2 antagonist), inhaled β-adrenergic agents, and IV corticosteroids has been successful in management of the patient with anaphylaxis and may be considered in cardiac arrest due to anaphylaxis.
+(Class IIb, LOE C) (2010 Part 12)